RahulK1729/MammalBrainComplexity/README.md

 # MammalBrainComplexity
-Analysis of brain complexity in mammals using the MaMI dataset.
+Analysis of brain complexity in mammals using the MaMI dataset in the context of structural and functional complexity.
 Includes encephalization quotient (EQ), gyrification index (GI), and functional network properties (modularity, community structure, efficiency)

 # Setup
 # On Windows